Tualatin Valley Water District

 Water Capacity

-• Eight pumping stations are on-line to transmit water from the gravity flow water main to higher elevations within the District.
+• 12 pumping stations are online to transmit water from the gravity flow water main to higher elevations within the District.

-• The District's gravity line capacity is 42.3 MGD, with another 10 MGD available from the Joint Water Commission, an amount well more the average and peak daily flow.
+• The District's gravity line capacity is 42.3 MGD, with another 10 MGD available from the Joint Water Commission, an amount well above the average and peak daily flow.

 • There is an emergency standby pumping capacity of 20 million gallons a day (MGD) that can be used to back up the gravity flow main.